 Cons:

-- Tight, fit snug and might constrict blood circulation
+- Tight, fit snugly, and might constrict blood circulation

 Best for: Casual wear